zapabob/ROCm/README.md

 ### Known Issues / Workarounds

-#### Radeon Compute Profiler does not run

-rcprof -A <HSA_application> fails with error message: Radeon Compute Profiler could not be enabled.
-Version mismatch between HSA runtime and libhsa-runtime-tools64.so.1.

 #### Running OCLPerfCounters test results in LLVM ERROR: out of memory

 #### HipCaffe is supported on single GPU configurations